isomerpages/moe-greendalesec/_student-and-admin-service/Student Support.md

 closely with the teachers and family.
 This enables them to make choices for positive change and development, and they gain self-efficacy over time.</p>
 <h3>Special Education Needs Officer</h3>
-<p>Our AED LBS provides support to students with mild special educational
+<p>Our Special Education Needs Officer provides support to students with
-needs such as dyslexia, ADHD or mild ASD and sensory/physical impairments studying in mainstream schools.</p>
+mild special educational needs such as dyslexia, ADHD or mild ASD and sensory/physical impairments studying in mainstream schools.</p>
 <h3>Education &amp; Career Guidance Counsellor</h3>
 <p>Our ECG counsellor helps students at schools, polytechnics and ITE explore
 their strengths, interest and aspirations.
 Through conversations with the